greglook/merkle-db/DESIGN.md

 In order to support this pattern, the record keys must be monotonically increasing.
 This way, new batches of data can be written as a new partition, whose record keys are all greater than any keys already in the table.
-The new partition is appended to the sequence of partitions and a new data tree is built to incorporate it.
+The new partition is appended to the sequence of partitions and a new index tree is built to incorporate it.

 For reads from time-series data, it is desirable to find out only "new"